brs6412/cserver/README.md

 There are a few things I'd like to add or improve over time:

-- Create a debian packages that handles systemd service setup and binary installation
+- Create a debian package that handles systemd service setup and binary installation
 - Include update script that allows any user to pull site updates from the repo
 - Detect and prevent directory traversal attacks
 - Add basic logging for requests and server activity